adobe/faast-path-to-beautiful-apps/chapters/chapter-4.md

     ```
     Copy the returned string, starting from ```-----BEGIN PRIVATE KEY-----``` to ```-----END PRIVATE KEY-----```, and paste it into `jwt_secret` field.
 1. Save your `jwt.json` file.
-1. Your AUTH libraby is now set up.
+1. Your AUTH library is now set up.
 Let's deploy it into your namespace by running the following command.
     ```
     $ npm install
     $ npm run deploy-jwt